William Barr Secretly Visited Jail Where Jeffrey Epstein Was Held About Two Weeks Ago, Former Mobster Alleges

 But according to The New York Post report, representatives for the federal jail did not respond when asked for comment on Kasman’s claim.
 The former mobster also claimed that, “If [Epstein] killed himself someone had to have helped him.”

-In fact, as The Inquisitr reported, one source has alleged that teh guards assigned to guard Epstein left him alone for long periods at a time, neglecting to check on him every 30 minutes as regulations at the jail require.
+As The Inquisitr reported, one source has alleged that guards assigned to Epstein left him alone for long periods at a time, neglecting to check on him every 30 minutes as regulations at the jail require.

 “There are cameras going 24/7 and they’re watching 24/7.
 Someone had to give [Epstein] the equipment to kill himself and he had to pay for it dearly,” Kasman claimed, as quoted by Raw Story.

 The jail is a facility where “almost anything can be bought if you have the bucks,” according to the New York Post report.

 Kasman claimed that when Gotti was held in the facility, despite being kept under the jail’s highest security, “He had Peter Luger’s whenever he wanted,” referring to steak dinners from the popular, 132-year-old Brooklyn restaurant, Peter Luger Steak House.